rayhanrashed/rayhanrashed.github.io/index.md

 </center>

 This paper reports **how the repair and e-waste worker communities adopted various changes to their work**, provided remote services, and yet faced a decline in their business.
-On the other hand, **end-users learned to fix their devices**, collaborated with each other, and **negotiated with partially broken devices** to address this challenge.
+On the other hand, **end-users learned to fix their devices**, collaborated with each other, and **negotiated with partially broken devices** to address this challenge. `Paper:`**[COMPASS 2021][repair_covid]**

  <p>&nbsp;</p>